Skip to content

 For the best visual quality set compression to 0 and image quality to 9 using the sliders.
 For a more responsive connection, increase the compression and reduce the quality.

-Currently, the following graphical applications are available with GPU acceleration on LUMI-D:
+Currently, the following applications are available:

 • Blender